Judge HRs twice, Yankees beat Jays 6-2 to extend WC lead

 TORONTO (AP) — Aaron Judge hit two of New York’s five home runs and the Yankees extended their AL wild-card lead by beating the Toronto Blue Jays 6-2 Thursday night.

+The Yankees are two games ahead of Boston and idle Seattle, both 89-70, after the Red Sox lost to last-place Baltimore 6-2 earlier Thursday.
+Toronto trails New York by three games.

+“We’ve just got to go one game at a time and win every game now, for sure,” Blue Jays manager Charlie Montoyo said.
+Toronto hosts the Orioles on the final weekend of the season.

-New York has won eight of nine but could be in better shape entering a season-ending series against AL East-champion Tampa Bay.
+New York has won eight of nine but could be in better shape.
 First baseman Luke Voit went on the injured list Thursday with a sore left knee, and infielder DJ LeMahieu was replaced in the bottom of the sixth inning because of right hip soreness.

+LeMahieu also missed last Saturday’s game at Boston but was able to return Sunday.

+“I think it was affecting him more at the plate tonight,” Boone said.
+“Hopefully like last time, having a little treatment and just managing it as best we can, we’ll see if he’s back in there tomorrow or not.”

 Michael King (2-4) pitched 1 1/3 scoreless innings for the win in relief of Corey Kluber.
 Luis Severino worked a perfect seventh, Chad Green struck out three straight after giving up a leadoff double in the eighth and Aroldis Chapman finished in the ninth.